keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/architecture.md

 ### No wallet is needed to enter
 > No wallet is needed to enter the event or receive a Proof-of-Attendence NFT, commonly known as a [POAP](https://academy.binance.com/en/glossary/proof-of-attendance-protocol-poap).

-This can be done using Keypom's access keys, which once distributed, the attendee can use to create their wallet.
+This can be done using Keypom's access keys.
 With traditional events, you would need to burn an NFT in order to gain entry to the event.
 This model requires the attendee to have a valid wallet with enough $NEAR to cover transaction costs.

 With a Keypom access key, all you need is a valid private key to gain entrance.
 This key is a simple string and can be turned into a QR code that is able to be scanned.

 ### Each ticket is unique and cannot be passed-back
 > Each ticket is unique and once you've entered the event, the ticket cannot be sent to another person to gain them access

-In order to satisfy the requirement that each ticket must be unique and can only be scanned once, the key can be claimed once it's scanned.
+In order to satisfy the requirement that each ticket must be unique and can only be scanned once, the key can be claimed once it's been scanned.
 To prevent ticket pass-backs, the host could check the status of the key and deny entry to the event if the ticket has already been scanned.

 When the host scans a QR code and claims the key, it shouldn't do anything more than simply reflect that the key has been used.
 It shouldn't transfer $NEAR to anyone or create any accounts and should be a lightweight transaction on-chain.